Skip to main content

 Launch may be structured into phases such as:

-- mainnet launch – activation of genesis, initial staking, and governance.
+• mainnet launch – activation of rollup configuration, initial operator set, and governance.

 Safeguards include:

-The final mainnet launch decision is a coordinated action between on-chain governance, validators, and the foundation, with clear communication to all stakeholders.
+The final mainnet launch decision is a coordinated action between on-chain governance, operators, and the foundation, with clear communication to all stakeholders.